stuartellis/stuartellis-site-hugo/content/articles/visual-studio-code.md

 To install Visual Studio Code on macOS with Homebrew, enter this command in a terminal window:

     brew cask install visual-studio-code

+If you manually install Visual Studio Code, rather than using Homebrew, you will need to add the *code* executable to your PATH.
+To do this, start Visual Studio Code, open the command palette, and choose *Shell Command: Install 'code' command in PATH*.

 ## Installing Visual Studio Code to a USB Drive